Learn how to start a life coaching business!

 A business name that’s easy to understand and reflects your brand can help make a good first impression with potential coaching clients.
 Consider referencing coaching in the title.
 Names like “Gracious Guidance” or “Bright Beginnings Coaching,” for example, offer instant recognition.

 Before picking a name, check its availability.
-States may not allow multiple businesses to have the same name, so visit the secretary of state’s website and conduct a name search.
+States may not allow multiple businesses to have the same name, so visit your state’s secretary of state website and conduct a name search.
 If your chosen handle is up for grabs, also look into domain availability and social media accounts for it.
 At the same time you file your LLC formation paperwork, you could also register your domain and reserve social media handles.
+You can also reserve your business name while going through the formation process.

 For additional credibility, consider getting certified by a life coaching trade association.
 Different coaching certification programs are available through groups such as CoachU and the Institute for Professional Excellence in Coaching.